cs1302uga/cs1302-exercises/misc/Windows10.md

 In newer versions of MobaXterm, holding `Ctrl` and then pressing the spacebar triggers the MobaXterm macro system.
 This will cause problems when it comes time to work in Emacs as we will use `Ctrl-SPACE` to mark text to copy.
-Go ahead and update your MobaXterm settings by doing the following steps:
+Please update your MobaXterm settings by doing the following steps:

    1. Select "Settings" from the menu bar, then "Keyboard shortcuts".
    1. In the window that appears, find and select "Execute a macro".
+   1. Once selected, find the "Edit keyboard shortcut" dropdown list and change it to "" or `<none>` (which should be at the top of the list).
+   1. Select "OK".
+The issue should now be resolved.

+## Setup Ctrl-X

+In newer versions of MobaXterm, `Ctrl+X` may be mapped to a shortcut.
+This will cause problems when it comes time to work in Emacs as we will use `Ctrl-X` quite often.

+Please update your MobaXterm settings by doing the following steps:

+   1. Select "Settings" from the menu bar, then "Keyboard shortcuts".
+   1. In the window that appears, find and select the shortcut for "Ctrl-X".
    1. Once selected, find the "Edit keyboard shortcut" dropdown list and change it to "" or `<none>` (which should be at the top of the list).
    1. Select "OK".
 The issue should now be resolved.